 Importing Format XML

 PowerShell, ever since the very beginnings, has displayed objects automatically and with nice looking output.
 By default, PowerShell display objects and properties for any object.
-PowerShell, by default, creates a table if the object to be displayed contains fewer than 5 properties, or it creates a list.
+It creates a table if the object to be displayed contains fewer than 5 properties, or it creates a list.
 PowerShell formats each property by calling the.ToString() method for each property.